voschezang/coding-handbook/quotes.md

     * Assume that all people will make mistakes and act foolish eventually.
     * Change the environment to minimize potential errors (i.e. make processes and tasks [foolproof](https://en.wikipedia.org/wiki/Poka-yoke)).
     * "Let it crash".
 Fail fast, but in a controlled way (e.g. using circuit breakers and compartmentalization).
 Make failure visible instead of suppressing it.
 Don't let problems accumulate to a [critical state](https://en.wikipedia.org/wiki/Critical_phenomena).
 This prevents [cascading](https://en.wikipedia.org/wiki/Cascading_failure) failures.
-* Releasing a single feature is preferred over to leaving 5 ones in-progress.
+* Releasing a single feature is generally better then leaving 5 ones in-progress.
 * Defer impactful decisions if they are uncertain.
     * Use small decisions as experiments.
     * Put new code behind feature flags and use canary deployments.
 * Prefer automation (and alternatives) over formal processes and contracts (e.g. in risk management).
     * If it's risky then do it more often.
 This forces one to address issues.
     * If it's difficult then do it more often.
 Practice.
+    * If it hurts (e.g. financially), do it more often.
+Let the pain show.
 * Move fast, but in small steps.
 Be skeptic and optimistic.
 Take risks and learn by experimenting.
   * Take [leaps](https://en.wikipedia.org/wiki/Leap_of_faith) by exception.
   * Ideally change one thing at the same time (in a team) so you can study the results and possibly infer causality.
 This is also an incentive to move faster and finish tasks.